PythonRSAS/pythonrsas.github.io/_posts/2019-8-08-11-Linear-Regression-Ridge-Lasso-ElasticNet.md

 Note:
 1. LASSO is a convex optimization technique, which allows for very fast computing.
 We can get the entire solution path within seconds even with a laptop.

 2. There are many very convenient options in SAS <span class="coding">GLMSELECT</span>.
-For example, if you have categorical features, you can simply put it in a CLASS statement and don't have to do anything else.
+For example, if you have categorical features, you can simply put it in a <span class="coding">CLASS</span> statement and don't have to do anything else.

 Direct method:
-The PARTITION statement splits 2/3 of the data for training and 1/3 of the data for out-of-sample testing.
+The <span class="coding">PARTITION</span> statement splits 2/3 of the data for training and 1/3 of the data for out-of-sample testing.
 Output figure top part shows the LASSO coefficient progression for the training data, while the bottom shows the progression of errors (The y-axis “ASE” means “average square error) on the test data along the progression.

 The vertical line shows where the minimum testing error is.
 This helps us look at the top part of the figure, where the model selection.
 We can also look at the plot “Progression of Average Squared Errors”, which shows errors for both training and validation data as the shrinkage parameter changes.
 And the selected step is where these two errors are equal.